 - AFS - Semester, Year, and Summer Abroad Programs

-MICDS has hosted AFS students for an entire year, with recent students joining us from Nigeria, Italy, Chile, Egypt, and Germany.
-MICDS Upper School students are eligible to apply for summer, semester or year-long study abroad opportunities through AFS during which time they will live with a host family, take a full load of classes, and are fully immersed in the language and culture of the country.
+MICDS Upper School students are eligible to apply for summer, semester, or year-long study abroad opportunities through AFS, during which time they will live with a host family, take a full load of classes, and be fully immersed in the language and culture of the country.
 Such experiences inspire global understanding, citizenry, and leadership as students learn by understanding diverse perspectives and communicating across cultures.

-For more information on becoming an AFS host family or studying abroad through AFS, please visit http://www.afsusa.org/.
+For more information on studying abroad through AFS, please visit http://www.afsusa.org/.

 - Swiss Semester - Semester Program in Zermatt, Switzerland

 MICDS has a long-standing relationship with Swiss Semester, a study abroad program of academic, personal, and physical challenge, located in Zermatt, Switzerland.
 Each year, MICDS freshmen are invited to apply to spend the fall of their sophomore year at Swiss Semester.
 While there, they experience outdoor activities in the mountains and take a full course load of rigorous academic classes that incorporate the surroundings, outdoor activities, student development, and school travel in the course material.